superposedinteractive/likeum-reporter/README.md

 ## Discussions
 If you want to discuss some specific aspects of the engine with a forum-like manner, feel free to do so!

+## Releases
+Anything in the releases tab is only the export templates for Likeum player.
+Most of the time you wont need to download these manually the SDK should handle it for you.